Phone Scams

 - Callers say someone will pick up the money.

-- Callers direct the victim to mail the money, deposit the money into an unknown bank account or cash app, or buy Bitcoin or gift cards.
+- Callers direct the victim to mail the money, deposit the money into an unknown bank account, cash app, or cryptocurrency wallet.
 See Gift Cards and Other Untraceable Payment Methods.

 - Just hang up.
 Or don't answer and let the caller leave a message so you can decide whether to call them back.